 Which format to use?

-Whilst some interviews are conducted online, via a questionnaire, we would suggest always holding them face to face.
+Whilst some interviews are conducted online, via a questionnaire, we would suggest always holding them face-to-face.
 If this is not possible then a telephone consultation can work just as well.
 It’s always better to chat face to face as you want to encourage the employee to open up and be honest, something that a questionnaire simply may not capture.
-They should be reassured that this an information gathering exercise, and an opportunity for them to share their views, rather than a formal assessment.
+They should be reassured that this an information-gathering exercise, and an opportunity for them to share their views, rather than a formal assessment.

-Who should conduct the interview?
+Who should conduct the exit interview?

 Ideally an impartial or neutral member of the team, as opposed to a line manager.
 The employee is much more likely to relax and be honest if they are speaking to someone else from the business.
-HR representatives are ideal as they are not involved in the day to day management of the team and can encourage a franker discussion.
+HR representatives are ideal as they are not involved in the day-to-day management of the team and can encourage a franker discussion.

-When not to hold an interview
+When not to hold an exit interview

 In sensitive situations, such as redundancy, exit interviews should be handled carefully or assessed as to whether appropriate at all.
-It can be beneficial to understand (from the employee perspective) how the redundancy was handled, but if emotions are running high then it is likely to cause further issues and should be avoided.
+It can be beneficial to understand (from the employee’s perspective) how the redundancy was handled, but if emotions are running high then it is likely to cause further issues and should be avoided.

 For smaller businesses, it may be better to pitch it as a ‘closing conversation’ as opposed to anything more formal.
 This can involve a chat, rather than asking set questions.